X16Community/x16-docs/docs/X16 Reference - 09 - VERA Programmer's Reference.md

-# Chapter 9: VERA Programmer's Reference
+# 9: VERA Programmer's Reference

 This document describes the **V**ersatile **E**mbedded **R**etro **A**dapter or VERA.
 Which was originally written and conceived by Frank van den Hoef.